-SEO Basics: What You Need for a Well Optimized Website
+SEO Basics: 5 Things You Need for a Well-Optimized Website

-Using SEO to Improve Site Rank and Generate Leads
+Using SEO to Improve Site Ranking and Generate Leads

 While successful SEO requires extensive knowledge of how search engines work, there are several basic concepts that every CMO or VP of Marketing should understand to quickly evaluate their current situation and understand where there’s room for improvement.

 This is the technical side of SEO and much of what we’re talking about in this category occurs “behind the scenes” on a website.
 But make no mistake, coding for SEO is vital.
 This is by no means an all-encompassing list, but these are definitely items you want to pay attention to.

 Search Engine-Friendly URLs: URLs should be easily understood by humans and search engines.
 Keep things clean and nest pages in a manner that makes sense.